 As a result, the Western Pattern Diet promotes chronic diseases (Schwalfenberg 201111).

-However, according to an Oxford University study, drinking apple cider vinegar can counteract metabolic acidosis in the body.
+However, according to an Oxford University study, drinking apple cider vinegar can counteract metabolic acidosis.

 Because acetic acid triggers the release of stomach and intestinal neutralizing hormones and ions, ACV can help (Petsiou et al. 201412).